- From: 01 oktober 2016

 © Christian Schad Stiftung Aschaffenburg

 The organizing principle of the exhibition Behold the Man seems simple at first: one hundred portraits of one hundred people from the past one hundred years – exactly one from each year.
 They vary from Oskar Kokoschka’s Self-Portrait (1917) to Neo Rauch’s Storm Front (2016), from Pablo Picasso’s Large Still Life with a Pedestal Table (Marie-Thérèse) (1931) to Kerry James Marshall’s Scout Master (1996), and from Francis Bacon's Sphinx (1953) to Tracey Emin’s Why I Never Became a Dancer (1995).
+Yet Behold the Man is much more than a gallery of portraits thrown together arbitrarily.

 Gerhard Richter, Portrait Dr. Knobloch, 1964,